List of shopping centres in Greater Longueuil: Centre Jacques-Cartier

 Its original anchors in 1957 were Steinberg's, Wise, Woolworth's and United Stores.
 These companies are gone today but their anchor spaces have remained more or less the same and are currently occupied respectively by IGA, Rossy, Dollarama and Village des Valeurs.
 Other current major tenants include Cinémas Guzzo and Pharmaprix.

-Since its opening on August 23, 1957, Centre Jacques-Cartier has been the oldest shopping centre in the South Shore of Montreal.
-The mall is named after Ville Jacques-Cartier which was the name of the city at the time the shopping centre was constructed.
-It was originally known simply as the Ville Jacques-Cartier shopping centre.
-After the municipality of Jacques-Cartier was dissolved, the mall took on the name of Place Jacques-Cartier throughout the 1970s and 1980s.
-It was renamed to its current moniker in the mid-1990s, presumably to avoid confusion with the attraction of the same name.
-It went from being a strip mall to an enclosed shopping centre circa 1970.
+Major tenants of the past include Hart, Bouclair and Consumers Distributing.